 The Actuarial Assumptions were determined as part of the actuarial valuation at December 31, 2019.
 An actuarial valuation is required to be performed biennially for the Trust.
 The next valuation date is December 31, 2021.
-Beginning in 2018, for the years in which a valuation is not completed, a required roll-forward calculation is completed from the latest actuarial valuation to compute the updated Net OPEB liability.
+Beginning in 2018, for the years in which a valuation is not completed, a roll-forward calculation is completed from the latest actuarial valuation to compute the updated Net OPEB liability.
+The December 31, 2020 and 2018 Actuarial Accrued Liabilities were based on roll-forward calculations.